CLRX/CLRX-mirror/doc/GcnInstrsSmem.md

 NOTE: Between setting third dword from buffer resource and S_BUFFER_\* instruction is required least one instruction (vector or scalar) due to delay.

-List of instructions by opcode:
+List of the instructions by opcode:

  Opcode     |GCN 1.2|GCN 1.4| Mnemonic (GCN1.2/1.4)
 ------------|-------|-------|------------------------------